Anuragsurve123456/NBA-Chatbot/README.md

 ## 🔍 Project Snapshot (TL;DR)

-This project implements an **intelligent NBA chatbot** that answers **natural-language basketball questions** using a **fully serverless AWS architecture**.
+This project implements an **intelligent NBA chatbot** designed to answer **natural-language basketball questions** using **AWS cloud services**, **AWS Bedrock**, and **live NBA data from API-Sports**.

-Users can ask questions about **players, teams, standings, games, and rosters**, and receive **real-time, human-like responses** powered by **AWS Bedrock** and **live NBA data from API-Sports**.

-The project emphasizes **end-to-end cloud system design**, including API Gateway routing, Lambda orchestration, external API integration, and LLM-based intent understanding.
+The system was built to demonstrate **cloud-based AI system design**, including API Gateway routing, Lambda-based processing, external API integration, and LLM-driven intent understanding.
+The application is **currently inactive** but fully functional from a system and architectural standpoint.

 ---

 ## 🎯 Objectives

-- Build a cloud-native NBA chatbot using AWS serverless services
+- Design an intelligent NBA chatbot using AWS cloud services
 - Support natural-language NBA queries
-- Fetch real-time NBA statistics
+- Retrieve real-time NBA statistics from an external API
-- Use AWS Bedrock to understand intent and generate responses
+- Use AWS Bedrock for intent understanding and response generation
-- Demonstrate a scalable and modular serverless architecture
+- Demonstrate modular cloud application architecture

 ---

 ## 🧠 System Overview

-The chatbot follows a multi-service serverless workflow:
+The chatbot follows a cloud-based workflow:

 1. Users interact with a Streamlit web application
-2. Requests are routed through AWS API Gateway
+2. Requests are sent to AWS API Gateway
-3. A Chat Lambda uses AWS Bedrock to:
+3. A Chat processing component uses AWS Bedrock to:
    - Understand user intent
    - Extract entities such as players, teams, and seasons
-4. A Stats Lambda fetches live NBA data from API-Sports
+4. A statistics processing component retrieves NBA data from API-Sports
-5. Data is normalized and returned to the Chat Lambda
+5. Retrieved data is normalized and combined with AI-generated explanations
-6. Bedrock generates a natural-language response
-7. The final answer is displayed in the chat interface
+6. The final response is returned to the frontend interface

-This design cleanly separates **UI**, **reasoning**, and **data retrieval**.
+The design separates **user interaction**, **AI reasoning**, and **data retrieval** for clarity and maintainability.

 ---